 I learned my first lesson in the power of choosing attitude on my first day of school.
 It may seem strange, considering that I make my living as a professional speaker, but I was a stutterer for most of my childhood.
 Until I reached school age, it never seemed to be a problem.
 My family always assured me that I would grow out of it.
 My mother and grandmother always reminded me about my uncle who’d stuttered as a child, lost it as an adolescent, and become a respected college professor.
 They’d tell me that I stuttered only because “your brain is working faster than your mouth.”

 I never thought of it as a negative until my first day of kindergarten.
 I was so excited to be around the other kids and to find a desk in the front row with my name on it.
 Miss Peterson was a very positive, dynamic woman who glowed with energy and enthusiasm.
 She told us right off that she thought we were going to be the best class in the school.
 Then she started to go around the room asking us to say our names so everyone could get to know each other.
 She asked me to go first.
-I jumped up.
-Turned and faced my new classmates and started stuttering terribly because I was so excited.
+I jumped up, turned and faced my new classmates, and started stuttering terribly because I was so excited.
 “My, my, my-my-my-m-m…”

 I’ll never forget the girl with pigtails in the back of the room.
 She jumped up and said, “He can’t talk.
 He stutters.”
 Everyone laughed.
 Then the boy next to me looked at me and said, “You’re too tall.
 You shouldn’t be in our room.”
 The kids all giggled.

 I was hurt, of course.
 I wanted my mom.
 I had never felt that kind of pain.
-I kept repeating those negative inputs.
-You’re too tall.
+I kept repeating those negative inputs: You’re too tall.
 You can’t talk.
 You shouldn’t be here.
 That feeling of “not belonging” is a terrible one, whether you are a kid in kindergarten or an adult in a corporate office.
 Do you remember the book Everything I Know I Learned in Kindergarten?
 That’s me.
 I learned about rejection.
 I learned that people can say things that hurt you.
 And, thanks to my mother, I learned that you can choose to not be hurt or rejected.

 The voices of my classmates got louder and louder inside my head.
 Later in life, I learned that the strongest and most destructive voice is your own.
 It was true in this instance.
-While the teacher and my classmates went about the first day of school, I sat there talking to myself and telling myself that I didn’t belong in school.
+While the teacher and my classmates went about the first day of school, I sat there telling myself that I didn’t belong in school.
 I’m too tall.
 I can’t talk.
 I want to go home.
 I laid low until our first recess.
 Then I bolted.

 I ran home.
 We lived two miles away.
 I took one breath the whole way.
 I set the world speed record from kindergarten to the front porch.
-As fast as I ran, Miss Peterson was faster.
+But as fast as I ran, Miss Peterson was faster.
 My mom was hanging up the phone when I hit the porch.
 I ran into her arms and she gave me a world-class hug.
 It was the hug of a lifetime.
 I can still feel that hug.